BioinfoNet/MyFirstFork/README.md

 # My First Fork
 Fork this repository and make changes to the README

-Name:Caleb Kibet
+:Caleb

+Instituition: UONBI

+i am at the OpenScienceKE to learn and train.
+Name

+Name:Joel

 Instituition: ICIPE

-I am at the East Africa Open Science Tour to learn and train on Open Science Tools
+I am at the East Africa Open Science Tour to learn on Open Science tools.